dalanlan/k8temp/README.md

-create the cafile automatically check the service deployed ok before deploying the addone different os support cadvisor is not built in local version(v0.18.2)
+create the cafile automatically check the service deployed ok before deploying the addone different os support cadvisor is not built in local version(v0.18.2) modify the tag of base image at the end when the installation is finished